Top 5 password hygiene tips and best practices

 Where does passwordless fit in?

-You might be thinking: "Can't we just retire passwords forever?"
-Not quite yet.
-The word passwordless doesn't mean what you may think.
-The -less is similar to the less in serverless PaaS -- which does, in fact, have servers -- and unlike the phrase meatless lasagna, which you'd assume is vegetarian.
+That's because the word passwordless doesn't mean what you may think.
+The -less is similar to the usage in serverless PaaS -- which does, in fact, have servers -- and unlike the phrase meatless lasagna, which you'd assume is vegetarian.

 In all these instances, however, there is still a password, phrase or code available as a fallback in case the biometric or attribute-based authentication measure fails.
 Any attacker with those credentials can still access your device or banking app, no fingerprint required.
 So, even with so-called passwordless authentication, password hygiene is still important.